igorvikulov/Adblock-Prime/README.md

 # Adblock-Prime
 Adblock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

-What is uBlock?
+What is Adblock Prome?
 Getting Started & Installation
 Performance & Benchmarks
 Release History
 Tips
 Wiki
-What is uBlock?
+What is Adblock Prome?

-uBlock is a general-purpose blocker — not an ad blocker specifically.
+Adblock Prome is a general-purpose blocker — not an ad blocker specifically.

-uBlock blocks ads through its support of the Adblock Plus filter syntax. uBlock extends the syntax and is designed to work with custom rules and filters.
+Adblock Prome blocks ads through its support of the Adblock Plus filter syntax.
+Adblock Prome extends the syntax and is designed to work with custom rules and filters.

-uBlock's main goal is to help users neutralize privacy-invading apparatus — ads being one example.
+Adblock Prome's main goal is to help users neutralize privacy-invading apparatus — ads being one example.

-Feel free to read about uBlock's development philosophy.
+Feel free to read about Adblock Prome's development philosophy.

 Getting started